 Non-controlling interests in subsidiaries are identified separately from the Group's equity therein.
 Those interests of non-controlling shareholders that are present ownership interests entitling their holders to a proportionate share of net assets upon liquidation may initially be measured at fair value or at the non-controlling interests' proportionate share of the fair value of the acquiree's identifiable net assets.
 The choice of measurement is made on an acquisition-by-acquisition basis.
 Other non-controlling interests are initially measured at fair value.
 Subsequent to acquisition, the carrying amount of non-controlling interests is the amount of those interests at initial recognition plus the non-controlling interests' share of subsequent changes in equity.
 Profit or loss and each component of other comprehensive income are attributed to the owners of the Bank and to the non-controlling interests.
-Losses applicable to the non-controlling interests in excess of the non-controlling shareholders' interest in the subsidiary's equity are allocated against the interests of the Group except to the extent that the noncontrolling shareholders have a binding obligation and are able to make an additional investment to cover the losses.
+Losses applicable to the non-controlling interests in excess of the Group except to the extent that the non-controlling shareholders have a binding obligation and are able to make an additional investment to cover the losses.